 Unfamiliarity with nature.
 It’s a vicious circle — the less time children spend outside, the less comfortable they are with the great outdoors.
 Yet being out in green spaces is excellent stimulation for kids’ imaginations and, according to Richard Louv, author of Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder, nature can cure us from a host of modern ills.

 Homework and busy work.
-On top of after-school activities and sports, kids have to make time for homework or flash card drills.
+On top of after-school activities and sports, kids often have lots of homework and pressure is everywhere to do more and better.

 Competition for education.
-As the stakes for higher degrees and college tuition seems to rise infinitely, children are taking more and more extra classes in music, dance, or sports to help their chances of getting into a better middle school, high school, college, profession.
+As the stakes for college seats, tuition, and good jobs rise, children are taking more extra classes in the arts, sports, or academics to help their chances of getting into a better middle school, high school, college, profession.